haydenwalker980/dtel/docs/Yellowbook.md

 This is a list of numbers on `*411` yellowbook as of 21:27:54 15/01/2020 CEST, ordered by its number.
 Any entry that has a DTel command as a description is removed.
+Some entries have been edited to preserve page format.
 This list is for information only and may not be updated in the future.
 For up-to-date information, do `>dial *411` then `1`.

 | Number      | Description |
 | ----------- | --- |